15 Insanely AMAZING Day Trips from Merida

 After you’ve visited the ruins, head to X’Canche, a nearby cenote.
 You can use one of the bikes at the ticket booth for the cenote.
 It’s included in the price of the ticket.

 Take a shared taxi from the Ek Balam parking lot back to Valladolid.
 Then hop on an ADO bus back to Merida.
-At the time of writing this article in August 2021, there were buses going back to Merida at 7:00, 8:00, 9:00, and 10:00 in the evening.
+As of January 2024, buses were going back to Merida at 6:15, 7:52, 8:15, and 10:22 in the evening.
+Check the ADO Bus website for the most up-to-date times.

 Tips for Taking a Colectivo Around the Yucatan